 The document is available on our public website and forms part of all contracts with suppliers and licensees.
-The policy sets our requirements on labour standards and is prefaced by a list of minimum standards which licensees’ factories must meet before we are able to work with them.
+The Policy sets our requirements on labour standards and is prefaced by a list of minimum standards that licensees’ factories must meet before we are able to work with them.

-Our ethical trading programme was developed to support this policy through the monitoring and assessment of labour standards within our licensees’ factories.
-This programme is overseen by our Ethical Policy Department, a dedicated team of three subject experts who review and grade appropriate documentation (including independent ethical audits) for our licensees’ factories.
-The Ethical Policy Dept reports into the Director of Regulatory Affairs.
+We have an internal Ethical Trading Department, a team of three subject experts who manage our Ethical Trading Programme.
+The Programme is designed to monitor and assess licensees’ factories through the review of appropriate documentation (including independent ethical audits) for our licensees’ factories.
+The Ethical Trading Dept reports into the Director of Regulatory Affairs.

-The programme is governed by three fundamental principles:
+The programme is governed by three basic principles:

 - All tier one licensee factories must be approved before our branded products can be manufactured.

 - BBC Studios will approve supplier factories that are working towards full compliance with our code, as long as they have first demonstrated that they meet our minimum standards, including those on forced labour.